The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Discussion

 In Figure \ref{fig:SEDcomp} we compare the optical and MIR SEDs for the progenitor of AT~2019krl to the progenitor of SN~20008S and NGC~300-OT.
 The detection of the optical component only yielded upper limits for SN~2008S and NGC~300-OT, while in every epoch of the AT~2019krl progenitor, we have significant detections.
 The much closer NGC~300-OT had clear progenitor detections in all of the IRAC bands, while SN~2008S and AT~2019krl had only an upper limit estimated from the 3.6\,$\mu$m images.
 The 2018 \textit{Spitzer} data for AT~2019krl are from the post-cryogenic mission only, so there is no way to determine the brightness in the 5.8\,$\mu$m and 8.0\,$\mu$m bands, but we have attempted to fit an MIR component with a blackbody temperature of 400\,K, between the two temperature values of SN~2008S \citep[440K]{Prieto2008S,2009ApJ...705.1364T} and NGC~300-OT \citep[338K]{2009ApJ...699.1850B}.
 As we mention above, upper limits were measured for 5.8\,$\mu$m and 8.0\,$\mu$m during the cryogenic mission, but the increase in the MIR luminosity of AT~2019krl by 2018 suggests that it would have been detected in these longer wavelength bands.

 NGC~300-OT was also detected in the 24\,$\mu$m MIPS band, while only an upper limit could be derived for SN~2008S.
 It is more ambiguous in the case of AT~2019krl, since a detection was made at the location of the progenitor in the MIPS 24\,$\mu$m data in 2005, but the mitigating factors of pixel size and the distance of M74 make it difficult to determine if the flux originates from the transient, as opposed to distant surrounding material associated with star formation.
 If the 24\,$\mu$m flux comes from AT~2019krl, then it suggests a second region of cooler dust much further out than the warmer dust mapped by the 3.6\,$\mu$m and 4.5\,$\mu$m fluxes.
 Given the uncertain origin of the 24\,$\mu$m flux and the fact that IRAC data at other MIR wavelengths gave only upper limits, we cannot provide good constraints on a unique fit for this cool component.
-However, we found that a 60\,K blackbody would correspond to a dust ring or shell at radius of 0.2\,pc, which is similar to the radii of equatorial rings around other BSGs, as in the inner ring surrounding SN~1987A \citep{1991ApJ...380L..23P}, the ring around Sher25 \citep{1997ApJ...489L.153B}, and the dusty ring around SBW1 \citep{2007AJ....134..846S,2013MNRAS.429.1324S}.

 After the discovery of SN~2008S and NGC~300-OT, \citet{2009ApJ...705.1364T} suggested that they constitute a new class of transients that may be caused by ecSNe, an explanation also suggested by \cite{Botticella2008S}.
 The explosion of a super-AGB (sAGB) star as an ecSN has an expected kinetic energy of $\sim 10^{50}$ erg, and progenitors are thought to be in the initial mass range 8--10 M$_{\sun}$.
 The exact mass range is still debated, and may be very narrow \citep{2015MNRAS.446.2599D}.
-The progenitor photometry for AT~2019krl points to a star more massive than 13 M$_{\sun}$, and much hotter than an sAGB star.
+The progenitor photometry for AT~2019krl points to the equivalent of a single star initially more massive than 13 M$_{\sun}$.
+Even with no extinction correction, it was much hotter and likely less dust-enshrouded than an sAGB star.
 This clearly rules out an ecSN from a sAGB star for the case of AT~2019krl.
 Additionally, sAGB stars pulsate with large variability ($> 1$ mag) in their light curves, particularly in the IR \citep{2009ApJ...705.1364T}.
 These variations are not seen in the progenitor of AT~2019krl (Figure \ref{fig:IRLT}), at least to brightness levels that would be above the detection limit of the available \textit{Spitzer} observations.